intel/ittapi/docs/src/ref_collector.rst

 Experimental: JSON trace generation
 ------------------------------------

-In addition to the default text log, the collector can produce a trace in JSON format (Perfetto).
+As an alternative to the default text log, the collector can produce a trace in JSON format (Perfetto).
 This mode is experimental and is disabled by default.

 To enable it, set the ``EXP_LIBITTNOTIFY_GEN_JSON`` environment variable to ``1``: